 Join our team

 Here at Nigel Wright, we are always looking for driven, ambitious, confident and resilient individuals at all levels, to join our teams.
-If you are interested in joining our team in Newcastle, Teesside or London, visit our website to find out more about life at Nigel Wright and to browse our current vacancies.
+If you are interested in joining our team in Newcastle, Teesside, London or any of our other international offices, visit our website to find out more about life at Nigel Wright and to browse our current vacancies.
 If you would like to have an informal chat about joining our team, you can contact our Group Talent Partner Shona Thom on 0191 269 0717 or via email at email@example.com.

 This report provides insight into the salaries, skills and benefits received by professionals in the North East this year.